 My son has been going here for a couple years and he loves the school.
 He likes it better than his old school & so do I. The teachers are great as well as other staff.
 Im very happy with the school overall.

 Owen Intermediate School is a public middle school in Belleville.
-The principal of Owen Intermediate School is Mr. Jeff Moore, who can be contacted at email@example.com.
-747 students attend Owen Intermediate School and are mostly White, non-Hispanic; Black, non-Hispanic; and Hispanic.
-56% of the 747 students here get reduced lunch prices.
-The ratio of students to teachers at Owen Intermediate School is 14:1.
+The principal of Owen Intermediate School is Mr. Jeff Moore, whose e-mail is email@example.com.
+747 children attend Owen Intermediate School and identify mostly as White, non-Hispanic; Black, non-Hispanic; and Hispanic.
+56% of the 747 students here are paying reduced lunch prices.
+The student to teacher ratio at Owen Intermediate School is 14:1.
 Metro Baptist School is one of the nearest middle schools.